antireaction/queerrights-en/docs/transrights/intro.md

 Some readers might be confused now as to how trans people _know_ their gender identity, how they can "feel like" a man, woman, or something else.
 This isn't surprising, because most people are cis, and most of them therefore never had a mismatch between their gender identity, assigned gender, and bodies.

 In general, many people don't know they have a need until it is not fulfilled, e.g. a hypothetical person who has never felt hunger probably doesn't even realize they _need_ food and aren't eating it just for fun.
-Similarly, most cis people never felt gender incongruence and therefore don't even realize they are capable of feeling it, that they too have a _need_ to feel congruent with one's body and how others perceive them.
-This leads some to say that they aren't cis or don't have a gender identity, unintentionally sounding like agender people (who are part of the trans community).
+Similarly, most cis people never felt gender incongruence and therefore don't even realize they are capable of feeling it, that they too have a _need_ to feel congruent with their body and how others perceive them.
+This leads some to ignorantly say that they aren't cis or don't have a gender identity, unintentionally sounding like agender people (who are part of the trans community).

 The feelings that lead trans people to deduct that their gender identity is different from the one that they were assigned can be described as follows:
 - **Gender incongruence** is a feeling of alienation from one's own sex characteristics and/or gendered name, pronouns, and/or honorifics.
 - **Gender dysphoria** is distress caused by gender incongruence.
 - **Gender euphoria** is joy or relief caused by relieving gender icongruence.

+In trans circles, people sometimes like to split each of these up into a social and bodily aspect, just like gender identity itself, as already explained earlier.

 Cis people can also experience gender incongruence, which is what makes us able to conclude and empirically prove that cis people also have a gender identity - they just, like the person who was never hungry, never notice it since it's never in conflict with anything.